henriquelino/huey_producer_consumer_flask/README.md

 ## How to configure:
-Use the config file located at [config.yaml](/src/app/config.yaml) git config --global user.name "Henrique Lino"
+Use the config file located at [config.yaml](/src/app/config.yaml)

 ## How to execute:
 Commands should be executed at git root directory, where `build_scripts`, `src` and `tests` folders are.

 Changing directory to either producer/consumer will help as paths that use dot notation will begin from the folder that you changed into, example:
 `cd src/app/producer` then run `main.py` either on vscode or terminal,
 This will cause parsing of `config.yaml` to handle dot path as the current folder (`src/app/producer`), and double dot as upper folder (`src/app`)
-This is not a big issue but can led to unexpected things, if you dont cd and run from git root the `task.db` will be created here instead of being in `src/app`
+This is not a big issue but can led to unexpected things, if you don't cd and run from git root the `task.db` will be created here instead of being in `src/app`

 ### producer
 Change directory to producer `cd src/app/producer` then execute `python main.py`

-This will create some tasks in sqlite db, consumer will proccess them.
+This will create some tasks in sqlite db, consumer will process them.

 ### consumer
 Change directory to consumer with `cd src/app/consumer` then execute `python main.py`